 Students may compete for scholarships in fine arts.
 These scholarships are available for non-majors, majors and minors, and may be combined with other academic awards.
 Applicants must be admitted to the university before being considered for Fine Arts scholarships.

-Auditions, portfolio reviews, and interviews are held each February.
+Auditions, portfolio reviews, and interviews are held in December and January.

 - Music and Music Technology Scholarships — Awarded to non-majors, majors and minors, these scholarships require ensemble participation and private lessons.
 Find out more and apply.